Career Definition for a Piano Technician

 Professionals who install and repair home entertainment equipment can work with audio or stereo systems, musical instruments, televisions, or video systems.
 A non-degree award in a relevant field of training is often required for employment.
-According to the BLS, between 2014 and 2024, a 2% percent increase in jobs is expected for entertainment system installers and repairers nationwide.
-As of May 2015, professionals in this line of work earned median annual wages of $37,790, as reported by the BLS.
+According to the BLS, between 2016 and 2026, little to no change in jobs is expected for entertainment system installers and repairers nationwide.
+As of May 2017, professionals in this line of work earned median annual wages of $37,190, as reported by the BLS.

 Retail Sales Workers

 A high school diploma is the minimum education requirement for obtaining a position, and the majority of workers train on the job.
-Between 2014 and 2024, the BLS has projected a fast as average increase of 7% for retail sales workers nationwide.
-In May 2015, the BLS reported a median annual wage of $22,040 for those employed in retail.
+Between 2016 and 2026, the BLS has projected a slower than average increase of 2% for retail sales workers nationwide.
+In May 2017, the BLS reported a median annual wage of $23,370 for those employed in retail.